-Experienced jewelers and manufacturers know that typical “cold soldering” is more accurately described as “resistance soldering.”
-Cold soldering tools, like the popular ColdHeat Soldering Pen, have a split-tip with an electric current running through each point.
-When the tips are touched to solder, the probes and the solder heat up very quickly because of their resistance to the current passing through them.
-Lifting the tips away from the solder breaks the circuit, and everything quickly cools.
+Experienced jewelers and fabricators know that typical “cold brazing” is more accurately described as “resistance brazing.”
+Cold welding tools like the popular ColdHeat welding pen have a slotted tip that allows electric current to flow through each point.
+When the ends come in contact with the solder, the probes and solder heat up quickly due to their resistance to the current flowing through them.
+Pulling the tips away from the solder breaks the circuit, and everything cools down quickly.

-Now, what if you could use a similar technique on any metal – even ones with very high melting points like gold?
-Materials scientists at Iowa State University may have just revolutionized the manufacturing industry by developing a soldering method that requires no heat or electricity.
-It works by forming a shell around microscopic metal droplets and keeping them in a liquid state – even when their surroundings are cooler than their melting temperature – until the shell is ruptured, causing the metal to flow and solidify, like solder.
+What if you could use a similar technique on any metal, including those with very high melting points like gold?
+Materials scientists at Iowa State University may have revolutionized the manufacturing industry by developing a welding method that does not require heat or electricity.
+It forms a shell around microscopic droplets of metal and keeps them fluid, even if their surroundings are below their melting temperature, until the shell explodes and the metal sinks and solidifies like a weld.

-first things first, we’ll establish the difference between soldering silver and soldering gold jewelry.
-One of the key differentiating factors is temperature.
-Both gold and silver solder comes in a range of temperatures.
-Silver can be found in four different types, easy (E), soft (S), medium (M), and hard (H), each with different flow temperatures.
-On the other hand, gold can be found in many more forms.
-You’ll have to consider the carat, ranging from 8 up to 22, and also the color, white gold, yellow gold, and red gold.
-Here’s a breakdown of the melting points for soldering gold jewelry:
+First of all, we will note the difference between welding silver and gold jewelry.
+One of the most critical differentiators is temperature.
+Gold and silver solders have different temperatures.
+Silver comes in four different versions: light (E), soft (S), medium (M), and problematic (H), each with a different starting temperature.
+On the other hand, gold can be found in many other forms.
+You should consider the 8 to 22 carats and the color: white gold, yellow gold, and rose gold.
+Here is a breakdown of the melting points for welding gold jewelry:

-Solid metals have a crystalline structure, so melted metal is subject to the physics of supercooling.
-The researchers at ISU created the above-mentioned droplets by whipping molten metal into a froth, then allowing it to cool gradually.
-Oxygen in the froth causes the very outsides of droplets to form a thin metal oxide shell.
-This oxide reacts with acetic acid, forming a smooth oxide-acetate shell that allows the core to stay liquid as it cools.
-This ultrathin shell prevents the liquid metal from coming in contact with nucleation sites needed to trigger solidification.
-Rupturing the shells causes the liquid to flow and immediately solidify, bonding surfaces together – kind of like a water balloon filled with super glue.
-In a demonstration, the researchers used the technique to solder a gold wire to a sheet of gold film, repair holes in the silver film, and bond sheets of foil together.
+Cemented carbides have a crystalline structure, so the molten metal is subjected to the physics of supercooling.
+The ISU researchers created the droplets mentioned above by turning the molten metal into foam, allowing it to cool gradually.
+Oxygen in the foam causes the droplets’ outermost surfaces to form a thin layer of metal oxide.
+This oxide reacts with acetic acid to create a smooth oxide-acetate layer, which allows the core to remain liquid as it cools.
+This ultra-thin layer prevents the liquid metal from coming into contact with the nucleation centers necessary for solidification.
+The liquid immediately flows out and solidifies by cracking the shells, bringing the surfaces together, something like a water ball filled with superglue.
+During the demonstration, the researchers used this technique to solder a gold wire to gold foil, punch holes in the silver foil, and hold the aluminum foils together.

-Let’s dive into our step by step guide on how to solder gold jewellery.
+Let’s dive into our step-by-step guide on how to solder gold jewelry.